dan-1am/webbooks/README.md

 4. Enhance the user interface and functionality of the website by modernizing the design and expanding its features
 5. Develop more specialized REST API
-6. Increase the test coverage.
+6. Increase the test coverage

 (Tasks 2 and 3 can be done in Django admin cite now, but should be accessible without it.)